stephenindia1/python_api_v01/README.md

 This is a suggestion for those who want to optimization — otherwise the current code is perfectly correct and functional for its purpose.

-This serves as a good example.
+This serves as a good example to fully understand the basic concept of a simple API structure.